safaa400/heart-disease-prediction-using-machine-learning/README.md

+# heart-disease-prediction-using-machine-learning
-# heart-disease-prediction-using-machine-learningIn this project, my objective is to predict whether the patient has heart disease or not based on various features like cp,trestbps,chol,fbs,restecg,thalach,exang,oldpeak,slope,ca,thal .I performed all the steps from Data gathering to  testing new data on the model.
+In this project my objective is to predict whether the patient has heart disease or not based on various features like cp,trestbps,chol,fbs,restecg,thalach,exang,oldpeak,slope,ca,thal .I performed all the steps from Data gathering to  testing new data on the model.
 I compared various machine learning algorithms on the basis of accuracy_score metric and find the best one .
 At the end , Random forest classifier had the best results.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Here are  screenshots for the results and a grpah to compare the results of different models ; logistic regression , svm , KNN , decision trees , random forest classifier and gradient boosting